SolanceStudios/SS/README.md

 # Solance Studios (SS)

-**Solance Studios (SS)** is a professional development studio and community focused on creating **high-quality Minecraft plugins**, offering both **premium (paid)** and **free** solutions for modern Minecraft servers.
+**Solance Studios (SS)** is a professional Minecraft plugin development studio and community, focused on delivering **high-quality, closed-source plugins** for modern Minecraft server versions.

-Our plugins are designed to meet the expectations of server owners who value performance, stability, and long-term support.
+We offer both **premium (paid)** and **free** plugins; however, **all projects developed by Solance Studios are proprietary and closed-source**.

 ## About Solance Studios

-Solance Studios operates as a plugin development community dedicated to delivering reliable and well-maintained Minecraft plugins.
-We provide solutions for a wide range of servers, from small communities to large networks.
+Solance Studios operates as a professional community of developers dedicated to creating reliable, optimized, and secure Minecraft plugins.
+Our solutions are designed for server owners who value performance, stability, and professional support.

-Our products are actively maintained and developed following modern Minecraft standards and APIs.
+All plugins are developed using modern standards and are actively maintained.

 ## Plugin Distribution

-Solance Studios plugins are distributed through platforms such as:
+Solance Studios plugins are distributed through official platforms, including:

-- SpigotMC
 - BuiltByBit (MC-Market)
-- GitHub (for free and open-source projects)

-### Plugin Types
+## Plugin Types

 - **Premium Plugins**
-  Paid plugins with advanced features, continuous updates, and dedicated support.
+  Paid plugins with advanced features, regular updates, and dedicated support.

 - **Free Plugins**
-  Community-accessible plugins released for public use, following the same quality standards.
+  Free-to-use plugins provided as compiled binaries, without source code access.

+## Licensing & Usage

+- All Solance Studios plugins are **closed-source**.
+- Redistribution, modification, decompilation, or resale is strictly prohibited.
+- Free plugins are licensed for use only and do not grant source code access.

+Each plugin includes specific licensing terms provided with its release.

 ## Development Standards

 - Support for **up-to-date Minecraft versions**
-- Optimized performance and stability
+- High performance and stability
-- Clean, maintainable, and scalable code
+- Secure and maintainable architecture
 - Use of modern APIs (Spigot / Paper)

 ## Technologies